JohnReid/Saturn/Docs/write-up.md

 We used `Wellington` [@piper_wellington:_2013], a DNase footprint detection algorithm to determine TF binding footprints in the DNase peaks.
 We used these to filter both the known motif binding sites and those the *de novo* sites.
+We included both the filtered binding sites and the unfiltered sites as features.

 ## Predictions